 Tire problems are not just an inconvenience.
 They can be a threat to your life and safety.
-Every day, drivers in Florida are seriously injured and even killed because a defective or damaged tire malfunctions on the road and causes a car accident.
+Every day, drivers in Florida are seriously injured and even killed because a defective or damaged tire malfunction on the road and causes a Miami car accident.
 A tire failure can cause even the most skilled and experienced driver to lose control of the vehicle.
 Because it usually happens at highway speeds, the results can be catastrophic.

 If you suffered injuries in this type of crash, a defective tire, lawsuit, and recall lawyer in Miami, FL can help you pursue the compensation you deserve.
 Tire manufacturers have a responsibility to make products that are safe and reliable.
 When a manufacturer cuts corners in order to save on costs or rushes products to market, it leaves customers vulnerable to serious dangers.

 Our Miami Accident Lawyers Can Take On the Tire Manufacturers for You